Difference Between an Associate Degree and Bachelors Degree

 Bachelor's Degree Overview

-Bachelor's degree programs typically take four years, or approximately 120 credits of coursework, to complete.
-They are considered the minimum level of education needed to work in many fields, such as teaching and engineering.
+Bachelor's degree programs require approximately 120 credits of coursework to complete.
+A bachelor's degree is considered the minimum level of education needed to work in many fields, such as teaching and engineering.

-Sample degrees conferred at this level include a Bachelor of Arts (B.A.), Bachelor of Science (B.S.), Bachelor of Business Administration (BBA), Bachelor of Architecture (B.Arch) and Bachelor of Fine Arts (BFA).
-Popular fields of study at the baccalaureate level that are offered by most colleges and universities include business, science, education and humanities.
+Some bachelor's degrees include the Bachelor of Arts (B.A.), Bachelor of Science (B.S.), Bachelor of Business Administration (BBA), Bachelor of Architecture (B.Arch.) and Bachelor of Fine Arts (BFA).
+Business, science, education and humanities are popular fields of study offered by most colleges and universities at the baccalaureate level.

-Students may also tailor their elective courses to compose a minor - a set of classes that, taken together, amount to a recognized specialty in an area that often complements the major.
+Students may also tailor their elective courses to complete a minor, which is a set of classes taken together that amount to a recognized specialty that complements the major.
 For example, a major in business administration may be paired with a minor in accounting.